 The good news is, practice makes perfect.
 And you don’t even need to get all the way to perfection when it comes to cooking (baking is another story, but we’ll discuss that another time).
-A few simple cooking tips and techniques will help make cooking faster, easier, and more fun.
-Master these, and you’ll be able to cook just about anything.

 That’s right—don’t just flip through their pages for tonight’s recipe.
 Keep them by your bed and read the forwards, the recipes that look appealing to you, and any descriptions of techniques.
 I also recommend seeking out unfussy chefs when looking for cookbooks.
 Reading is just more fun when the author doesn’t take themselves too seriously.
 Six Seasons: A New Way With Vegetables and The Food Lab are great places to start.

 Tough homework, right?
 The Great British Baking Show can be more than a guilty pleasure.
 You can learn a lot from people who cook and bake more than you do—from the mistakes they make to their successes.
 Not to mention, Paul and Mary usually have some good tips and tricks to share.

 I also recommend watching YouTube and Instagram videos created by cooks from different cultures.
 Many of us were raised in the U.S. by parents who spent the 80s and 90s making very similar beige dishes with the same techniques.
 When you learn from other cultures, you’ll not only experience new foods but also new ways to cook.